Xemin0/MV_Mult_CUDA/README.md

 - Baseline Method assigning 1 thread for each row of matrix (corresponds to each element in the resulting vector)
 - Single Block method assigning 1 block for each row
-- Multiple Block method assigning multiple block for each row
+- Multiple Block method assigning multiple block for each row with Two-Phase Reduction